cambridgeltl/ContrastiveBLI/README.md

 ![C2](model.png "C2")

 ContrastiveBLI addresses the problem of Bilingual Lexicon Induction (BLI) / Word Translation.
-Our method consists of two consecutive stages, i.e., C1 and C2: each stage can learn its own cross-lingual word embeddings (CLWEs).
+Our method consists of two consecutive stages, i.e., C1 and C2: both stages rely on contrastive learning, and each stage can learn its own cross-lingual word embeddings (CLWEs).
 Stage C1 uses static word embeddings (e.g., fastText) only.
 As an independent model, C1 can be evaluated separately and thus can serve as a strong fastText-based baseline for BLI tasks.
 Stage C2 leverages both C1-aligned CLWEs, and a pretrained multilingual LM such as mBERT / XLM / mT5 to further improve the BLI performance.
 Of course, C2 is compatible with other CLWE models: you could instead use, say, VecMap or RCSLS to derive CLWEs which can then replace C1-aligned CLWEs in C2!

-Our code currently supports both supervised (e.g., with 5k seed translation pairs) and semi-supervised/weakly supervised (e.g., with 1k seed translation pairs) BLI tasks.
+Our code currently supports both supervised (e.g., with 5k seed translation pairs) and semi-supervised/weakly supervised (e.g., with 1k seed translation pairs) BLI setups.

 ## Dependencies: